How to Maintain Gastric Health in Your Horse

 Best Practices for Gastric Maintenance

-There are several considerations and practices that can help your horse maintain normal gastric health.
+There are several considerations and practices that can help your horse in maintaining digestive health.

 First, it’s important to be mindful of how long a horse’s stomach is empty.
 The stomach is divided into two halves.
 The upper half of the stomach is less resistant to the continually secreted stomach acid.
 To support a healthy stomach that functions at its full capacity, break your horse’s daily food allotment into two or three small meals per day.
 In general, horses should never have forage withheld for longer than eight hours.